pypa/setuptools/docs/userguide/miscellaneous.rst

 This file contains instructions that tell ``setuptools`` which files exactly should be part of the ``sdist`` (or not).
-A comprehensive guide to ``MANIFEST.in`` syntax is available at the :doc:`PyPA's Packaging User Guide <PyPUG:guides/using-manifest-in>`.

 .. attention::
    Please note that ``setuptools`` supports the ``MANIFEST.in``,